 Personal injury is a serious concern in Edison, especially for people with accessibility issues.
 One of the most common kinds of personal injury, which happens to thousands of people every day, is a slip and fall injury.
 These accidents can happen because of a wet floor in a home, business, or government building, a damaged staircase or handrail, or an icy sidewalk.
 But in most cases, the physics are almost identical.
 A person in a standing position loses traction on a slick surface, and they fall to the ground, resulting in injuries.

 Just about anyone might experience a slip and fall injury in Edison, from children to the elderly and everyone in-between.
-You don’t have to have the brittle bones of an octogenarian to be seriously hurt in a fall, either.
+When you suffer an injury in a slip and fall accident, the Edison slip and fall attorneys at Jacoby & Meyers, LLP can help.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.